cloudflare/cloudflare-docs/products/mobile-sdk/src/content/getting-started/ios/third-party-licenses.md

 ---
-title: Third Party Libraries and Licenses
+title: Third party licenses
-weight: 2
+order: 2
 ---

+# Third party libraries & licenses

 The following is the list of third party libraries and the licenses under which they are used in Cloudflare Mobile SDK.

 `mbed TLS <https://tls.mbed.org>`

 An open source, portable, easy to use, readable and flexible SSL library.
 Licenses:

 * `Apache 2.0 License: https://github.com/ARMmbed/mbedtls/blob/development/apache-2.0.txt`